Changing Community Behaviours

 A sustainable way of life will not emerge because a few invent a geo-engineering solution.
 Rather, it depends on all of us thinking and behaving differently in the many things we do in our day-to-day lives.

 The substantial number of small changes need to be inspired by government and business taking the first steps and putting in place the infrastructure, business models and incentives to encourage behaviour change.
 Individuals need government and business to inspire and ease the shift towards environmentally sustainable practice.

 ECAS Change Management Programmes

-ECAS believes that three levels of strategy are required in order to give environmental community based recycling scheme the best chance of success, ECAS approach change management and communication through
+ECAS believes that three levels of strategy are required in order to give environmental community based recycling schemes the best chance of success.
+ECAS approach change management and communication through

 1. Project activities and resulting communication strategy, including the standard communication and dissemination channels (project website, thematic conference events, information material to be distributed during events);

 2. Awareness raising and consensus building communication strategy, focusing on the organisation of local and international initiatives aimed to attract the interest of a large audience of participants and stakeholders in the project themes and activities;

 3. Model Transfer strategy, aims to realise the real transfer of knowledge produced by the project to other key participants and local/regional institutions.